IRS Provides Guidance on Employer-Matching Contributions for Student Loan Repayments

 Furthermore, the situation will become worse if someone were to default on the loan.
 Delinquency on student loans can lead to Social Security benefits being garnished, thus reducing retirement incomes, the group noted.

-“Our research shows that half of all debtors over age 55 who are still in the labor force are in the bottom half of income-earners, making them especially vulnerable and precarious,” the report stated.
+“Our research shows that half of all debtors over age 55 who are still in the labor force are in the bottom half of income-earners, making them especially vulnerable and precarious,” the report reads.

 Earlier this month, the Biden administration asked the U.S. Supreme Court to reinstate a $475 billion student debt relief plan that was partially blocked by an appeals court.

-The Saving on a Valuable Education (SAVE) plan was first announced back in August 2022 with the aim of lowering monthly payments for millions of people.
+The Saving on a Valuable Education (SAVE) plan was first announced in August 2022 with the aim of lowering monthly payments for millions of people.
 SAVE was blocked by District Judge John Ross in Missouri in June this year.

-Late last month, the U.S. Court of Appeals for the Eighth Circuit ruled that a temporary injunction will remain in effect which prevents the federal government from forgiving the principal or interest on outstanding student debts.
+Late last month, the U.S. Court of Appeals for the Eighth Circuit ruled that a temporary injunction will remain in effect that prevents the federal government from forgiving the principal or interest on outstanding student debts.

 Naveen Athrappully